nellbhealy/Chord-Builder/Report.md

 This game can be played by those with visual impairments who use a screen reader (we used ChromeVox!) or those with motor impairments.

 How to Begin Gameplay:
+To get to our game, first navigate to lwbecker.github.io/Chord-Builder.
-To start the game, press the spacebar.
+Once you're there, to start the game, press the spacebar.
 The staff will appear on screen, and you will be given the name of a chord, along with the four notes that make up the chord - but wait, some of the notes may be incorrect!
 After the notes are loaded onto the staff, each will be played in succession, and then all the notes will be played together.
 To change between the notes of the chord, press the left and right arrow keys.
 To change a note’s accidental, use the spacebar.
 Whenever the user returns to the root note of the chord, the chord will be played in succession, the same way it was at the beginning of the game.
 To hear the correct notes of the chord being played, press the Enter key.